Camp Euclid - A Mathematics Research Camp

 The School-Year Camp

-The school-year camp is 16-weeks-long, in two 8-week sessions, with 90 minutes per week of seminar meetings, plus 3+ hours per week of thinking (etc.).
+The school-year camp is 12-weeks-long, in two 6-week sessions (Fall and Winter), with 2 hours per week of seminar meetings, plus 3+ hours per week of thinking (etc.).

-See below for the dates and more details about Camp Euclid, Summer '14!
+See below for the dates and more details about Camp Euclid, '14 - '15!

 You will investigate unsolved problems in mathematics.